Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Critical**: Your Critical strike chance increases by one.

-**Death and Taxes**: If a hit from _The Collector_ would leave a creature below 5% of their maximum hit points, you execute them and gain gold equal to ten times your proficiency bonus.
+**Death**: If a hit from _The Collector_ would leave a creature below 5% of their maximum hit points, you execute them.

+**Taxes**: Whenever you kill a creature you gain gold equal to ten times your proficiency bonus.

 _You gain +2 to hit and damage rolls using this magical weapon_